On the Classification of Perfect Prishchepov Groups: Introduction

-The concept of triviality is intrinsically linked to that of perfectness.
-Since every trivial group is necessarily perfect, characterizing perfect cyclically presented groups constitutes a foundational step in the identification of trivial groups.
-The literature on cyclic presentations of the trivial group is extensive, encompassing combinatorial, geometric, and algebraic approaches; see, for example, \cite{MR1837678,MR3223773,MR2043998,MR4365040,prishchepov1995aspherisity,williams2019generalized,MR3010816}.
-In particular, Problem 1.1 in \cite{MR3223773} addresses the classification of trivial cyclically presented groups.
-According to \cite[Lemmas 2.2, 2.6, and 2.7]{MR4315549}, if $s=r-1$, the group is perfect whenever \(k \equiv 1 \pmod{n}\), \(k \equiv 1+q \pmod{n}\), \(r \equiv 0 \pmod{n}\), or \(s \equiv 0 \pmod{n}\).
-These cases are referred to as the \emph{obvious perfect groups}.
-Specifically, the group is trivial when \(k \equiv 1 \pmod{n}\) or \(k \equiv 1+q \pmod{n}\).
-These are referred to as the \emph{obvious trivial groups}.
+Closely related to perfectness is the question of triviality.
+Since every trivial group is necessarily perfect, characterising perfect cyclically presented groups provides a natural first step toward identifying trivial ones.
+The literature on cyclic presentations of the trivial group is extensive, spanning combinatorial, geometric, and algebraic approaches; see, for instance, \cite{MR1837678,MR3223773,MR2043998,MR4365040,prishchepov1995aspherisity,williams2019generalized,MR3010816}.
+In particular, Problem 1.1 of \cite{MR3223773} asks which cyclically presented groups are trivial.

-To advance the analysis of the perfect Prishchepov groups, it is convenient to isolate a subclass defined by certain congruence conditions.
+To make progress with the analysis of the perfect Prishchepov groups, it is convenient to isolate a subclass defined by certain congruence conditions.